rambo/drsstc_watchdog/README.md

 ## Working

-Enfore pulse width (up to 254 uSec, but the max for my coil is 200 anyway...)
+  - Enfore pulse width (up to 254 uSec, but the max for my coil is 200 anyway...)

-## TBD

-Enforce max duty-cycle
+  - Enforce duty-cycle